hipc-book/hipc-book.github.io/_practicals/4-on-node_parallelism.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-Again, the Viking wiki is a good source of detailed additional information on this topic -- [Modules and the user environment](https://wiki.york.ac.uk/display/RCS/VK2%29+Modules+and+the+user+environment).
+Again, the Viking documentation is a good source of detailed additional information on this topic -- [Software on Viking](https://vikingdocs.york.ac.uk/using_viking/software_on_viking.html).

 ## Submitting a Job

 You'll notice that your userspace (home) on Viking is not the same as your userspace on the University's network.
 This is deliberate to ensure that the cluster is operational even if the University's network goes down, and that jobs don't run from a remote file system that is not designed for HPC.
-Instead you'll have to either write your applications on Viking (using your favourite terminal text editor, like `nano` or `vim`), or you'll have to [copy them over with scp](https://wiki.york.ac.uk/pages/viewpage.action?pageId=218794149) (or sync them with `git` etc.).
+Instead you'll have to either write your applications on Viking (using your favourite terminal text editor, like `nano` or `vim`), or you'll have to [copy them over with scp](https://vikingdocs.york.ac.uk/getting_started/data_management_and_user_quota.html#copying-and-moving-your-data-to-viking) (or sync them with `git` etc.).
 You might want to copy them from a lab machine like so:

 ```
 #copy a single file to the scratch folder